XabierGallardo/Road-to-Web-Development/Programming Languages/JavaScript/README.md

 # JavaScript Index
+## Placing our js `<script>` before the `</body>` tag
+Placing the `<script>` tag before the `</body>` tag in an HTML document is considered a best practice for several reasons:

+1. **Page Loading Performance**: Placing `<script>` tags at the end of the `<body>` allows the HTML content to load first.
+JavaScript execution can block rendering, which means if scripts are placed in the `<head>` section, the browser will pause rendering until the script is fetched and executed.
+Moving scripts to the end of the body ensures that the page content is displayed to users more quickly.

+2. **Progressive Rendering**: By loading and displaying the HTML content first, users can see and interact with the page while JavaScript is still being downloaded and executed.
+This provides a better user experience, especially on slower connections or devices.

+3. **Avoiding Render Blocking**: Placing `<script>` tags at the end of the body minimizes render-blocking behavior.
+Browsers typically download and execute JavaScript files sequentially, which can delay the rendering of subsequent HTML content if scripts are placed in the `<head>`.
+By placing scripts at the end of the body, HTML content can be parsed and displayed without waiting for scripts to download and execute.

+4. **Content Accessibility**: Ensuring that HTML content is rendered and accessible before JavaScript execution enhances accessibility.
+Screen readers and other assistive technologies can start reading and interpreting the content while scripts are still loading and executing.

+5. **Reducing Flash of Unstyled Content (FOUC)**: Placing scripts at the end of the body helps reduce the likelihood of FOUC, where content is briefly displayed without styles due to delayed script execution.
+By the time scripts are executed, the HTML content is already rendered, and stylesheets have been applied, minimizing the chance of FOUC.

+Overall, placing `<script>` tags before the `</body>` tag improves page loading performance, enhances user experience, and ensures content accessibility by prioritizing the rendering of HTML content before JavaScript execution.

 ## This en JavaScript
 En JavaScript, `this` es una palabra clave especial que se refiere al contexto de ejecución actual.
 El valor de `this` depende de cómo se llama la función en la que se encuentra y puede variar según el contexto de ejecución en el que se utiliza.